RyuNen344/AutoMuttonRecipe/README.md

 AutoMuttonRecipe
 ====

-AutoMuttonRecipe is A TypeSafe Pure Kotlin Finite State Machine (FSM) implementation, inspired by [Tinder/StateMachine](https://github.com/Tinder/StateMachine).
+AutoMuttonRecipe is A TypeSafe DSL & Pure Kotlin Finite State Machine (FSM) implementation, inspired by [Tinder/StateMachine](https://github.com/Tinder/StateMachine).

+## Features
+### TypeSafe DSL
+TODO: write this section
+AutoMuttonRecipe provides a type-safe DSL for defining state transitions and effects.

+### Coroutine Friendly
+TODO: write this section
+AutoMuttonRecipe is designed to work with Kotlin Coroutines.
+You can handle side effects with `EffectHandle` and `CoroutineScope`.

+### Lightweight and Supports Multiplatform
+TODO: write this section
+AutoMuttonRecipe is a lightweight library and supports multiplatform projects.

 ## Installation
 ### Maven